-A number of new Standards, amendments to Standards and Interpretations are not yet effective as at 31 December 2013, and have not been applied in preparing these financial statements.
+A number of new Standards, amendments to Standards and Interpretations are not yet effective as at 31 December 2014, and have not been applied in preparing these financial statements.
 Of these pronouncements, potentially the following will have an impact on the Foundation's operations.
 The Foundation plans to adopt these pronouncements when they become effective.

-- IFRS 9 Financial Instruments is to be issued in phases and is intended ultimately to replace International Financial Reporting Standard IAS 39 Financial Instruments: Recognition and Measurement.
-The first phase of IFRS 9 was issued in November 2009 and relates to the classification and measurement of financial assets.
-The second phase regarding classification and measurement of financial liabilities was published in October 2010.
-The third phase of IFRS 9 was issued in November 2013 and relates to general hedge accounting.
-The final standard is expected to be issued in 2014 and will be effective for years beginning on or after 1 January 2018.
-The Foundation recognises that the new standard introduces many changes to the accounting for financial instruments and is likely to have a significant impact on Foundation's financial statements.
-The impact of these changes will be analysed during the course of the project as further phases of the standard are issued.
-The Foundation does not intend to adopt this standard early. - IFRS 15 Revenue from Contracts with Customers will be effective for annual periods beginning on or after 1 January 2017.
-Earlier application is permitted.
-The standard supersedes IAS 11 Construction Contracts; IAS 18 Revenue; IFRIC 13 Customer Loyalty Programmes; IFRIC 15 Agreements for the Construction of Real Estate; IFRIC 18 Transfers of Assets from Customers and SIC-31 Revenue - Barter Transactions Involving Advertising Services.
-The core principle of the standard is for entities to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the Foundation expects to be entitled in exchange for those goods or services.
-The new standard will also result in enhanced disclosures about revenue, provide guidance for transactions that were not previously addressed comprehensively and improve guidance for multiple-element arrangements.
-The Foundation has not yet analysed the likely impact of the standard on its financial position or performance.
-The Foundation does not intend to adopt this standard early.

-Various Improvements to IFRSs have been dealt with on a standard-by-standard basis.
-All amendments, which result in accounting changes for presentation, recognition or measurement purposes, will come into effect for annual periods beginning on or after 1 July 2014.
-Entities are permitted to apply them earlier.
+- IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets, and the new general hedge accounting requirements.
+It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
+IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
+The Foundation is assessing the potential impact on its financial statements resulting from the application of IFRS 9. - IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
+It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.
+The core principle of the new standard is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The new standard results in enhanced disclosures about revenue, provides guidance for transactions that were not previously addressed comprehensively and improves guidance for multiple-element arrangements.
+IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
+The Foundation is assessing the potential impact on its financial statements resulting from the application of IFRS 15. - Various Improvements to IFRS are dealt with on a standard-by-standard basis.
+All amendments, which result in accounting changes for presentation, recognition or measurement purposes, will come into effect not earlier than 1 July 2014.
 The Foundation has not yet analysed the likely impact of the improvements on its financial position or performance.